 - Mary Ann Hendricks (born in TN 1840, dies after 1910 in Iuka, Tishomingo, MS).
 Marries George Wheeler and Ephraim Ashcraft.

-- Silas W Hendrix, Sr (born in TN 1845, dies after 1869 in Tishomingo, MS).
-In 1880, he has Nancy Jones living with him, born 1797 Kentucky.
+- Silas W Hendrix, Sr (born in TN 1845, dies after 1870 in Prentiss, MS).
+In the 1870 Federal Census, he has “Nancy” Jones living with him, born 1797 Kentucky.
+In the 1870 LOCAL Census, she’s living with him as Ann Jones, age 70 (born 1800).
 I believe this is Ann Tolar Jones.
-Ann Tolar marries David Jones in 1858 Alcorn, MS; David Jones dies in 1868.
+Ann Tolar marries David Jones in 1858 Alcorn, MS and Silas is a bondsman; David Jones dies in 1868.
 “Nancy” is a diminutive of “Ann” — much like “Sally” is a diminutive of “Sarah” or “Polly” is a diminutive of “Mary.”
 The question is: is she the mother of these Hendrix/Hendricks children?
 See below.

 About Ann Tolar Jones

 Ann Tolar could have many relationships to the people in the 1850 census.

 - Ann Tolar might be the first wife of Henry Tolar, and the mother of all three Tolar children.

 - She might be a second wife to Henry Tolar and mother of only a few of these Tolar children.

 - She might not be the mother of any of these Tolar children.